sKush-1/library_assignment/README.md

 # Project Instructions
-We will learn and build the backend application for a blogging platform.
-The main focus will be to create a maintainable and highly testable architecture.
 <br>
 Following are the features of this project:
 * **This backend is written in Typescript**: The type safety at build time and having intellisense for it in the IDE like vscode is unparalleled to productivity.
 I have found production bug reduced to a significant amount since most of the code vulnerabilities are identified during the build phase itself.